-No charges per PDF or ebook sold – just a one off fee for unlimited users and documents.
+No charges per PDF or ebook sold – just a one-off fee for unlimited users and documents.

 Adobe Content Server was developed to provide an extension to the early DRM controls that Adobe provided within their PDF product.
-These were to control user access (by use of a password), prevent editing (also exporting, but not necessarily copying) and reduce printing quality.
+These were to control user access (by use of a password), prevent editing (also exporting, but not necessarily copying), and reduce printing quality.
 As Adobe noted, not all PDF viewers actually ‘respected’ the controls offered, so there were methods for bypassing the initial control system.

 Although Adobe Content Server went through a number of iterations, and releases came and were withdrawn, release 4 contained the ability to restrict the use of controlled documents to six devices, have an end date for access that could be renewed (to facilitate lending libraries and similar institutions) and could limit the number of prints that could be made from a document within a given time frame.

-Back in September 2001 the Adobe document Adobe Content Server_pdf_v42.pdf referencing the then current version of Adobe Content Server contained the statement, “EBX is the recommended packaging technique.
+Back in September 2001, the Adobe document, Adobe Content Server_pdf_v42.pdf, referencing the then current version of Adobe Content Server contained the statement, “EBX is the recommended packaging technique.
 EBX packaging gives you fine control over the permissions that accompany your eBooks, and it allows customers to read them using Acrobat eBook Reader, which is designed specifically for reading eBooks.
 If you use EBX packaging exclusively – and if all your customers download eBooks using Acrobat eBook Reader – you do not need a PDF Merchant certificate, and you can ignore the rest of this document.”

-When Adobe Content Server 5 was introduced, Adobe annouced that it had “an improved and hardened DRM solution to protect PDF and ePub files from unauthorized viewing” which was an option publishers could select by setting a flag in ACS 5.
-However, many blogs such as r/Piracy still provide links to software that claim to remove the protection.
-A simple search for ‘ACSM file crack’ also provides links to EPub DRM removal software such as EPubsoft Toolbox which state that they will remove the DRM protection from both Adobe PDF and EPUB formats amongst others.
-So despite the security improvements, the ACS system remains vulnerable to attack.
+When Adobe Content Server 5 was introduced, Adobe announced that it had “an improved and hardened DRM solution to protect PDF and ePub files from unauthorized viewing”.
+This took the form of an option publishers could select by setting a flag in ACS 5.
+However, many blogs still provide links to software that claims to remove the protection.
+A simple search will also return results for the Calibre DeDRM plugin, EPubsoft Toolbox, and Epubor, all of which state that they will remove the DRM protection from both Adobe PDF and EPUB formats.
+Despite the claimed security improvements, then, the ACS system remains vulnerable to attack.

 PDF DRM products such as those from Locklizard have avoided the dangers of Adobe Content Server, and do not have an option that sends the decryption key, or the decryption method along with the protected file(s).
 For the many weaknesses in the Adobe implementation see PDF Security Issues.